 - 1. Cash discounts will be applied as follows: 2% discount of the total advance payment for each quarter in residence. - 2.
-Cash discounts will be applied if total estimated costs, less SDA Tuition Discount (if applicable), are remitted by:
+Cash discounts will be applied if total estimated costs are remitted by:

 September 15 for Fall Quarter

 December 15 for Winter Quarter

 March 15 for Spring Quarter